Oskang09/go-graph-loader/readme.md

 - [x] `PreResolver` to allow process context on Response Type
 - [x] Error Tracing Footprint
+- [x] Support int to int64, Support float32 to 64.
+- [ ] Support uint to uint64, need to specify custom scalar type since graphql doesn't have it
 - [ ] Allow generate schema for `Subscription` & `Mutation`
 - [ ] Add more examples & cookbook with some famous Go framework
 - [ ] Using AST Travesal to allow documentation on the Go model and reflect on Magidoc